corda/corda/docs/source/api-contract-constraints.rst

 command to accept the new parameters file and then restarting the node.
 Node owners who do not restart their node in time effectively stop being a part of the network.

-**Signature constraints.** These are not yet supported, but once implemented they will allow a state to require a JAR signed by a specified identity, via the regular Java ``jarsigner`` tool.
-This will be the most flexible type and the smoothest to deploy: no restarts or contract upgrade transactions are needed.
+**Signature constraints.** These enforce an association between a state and its associated contract JAR which must be signed by a specified identity, via the regular Java ``jarsigner`` tool.
+This is the most flexible type and the smoothest to deploy: no restarts or contract upgrade transactions are needed.
-When CorDapp is build using :ref:`corda-gradle-plugin <cordapp_build_system_signing_cordapp_jar_ref>` the JAR is signed by Corda development key by default, an external keystore can be configured or signing can be disabled.
+When a CorDapp is build using :ref:`corda-gradle-plugin <cordapp_build_system_signing_cordapp_jar_ref>` the JAR is signed by Corda development key by default, an external keystore can be configured or signing can be disabled.

 .. warning:: CorDapps can only use signature constraints when participating in a Corda network using a minimum platform version of 4.
     An auto downgrade rule applies to signed CorDapps built and tested with Corda 4 but running on a Corda network of a lower version: if the associated contract class is whitelisted in the network parameters then zone constraints are applied, otherwise hash constraints are used.

-**Defaults.** Currently, the default constraint type is either a zone constraint, if the network parameters in effect when the transaction is built contain an entry for that contract class, or a hash constraint if not.
-Once the Signature Constraints are introduced, the default constraint will be the Signature Constraint if the jar is signed.

 A ``TransactionState`` has a ``constraint`` field that represents that state's attachment constraint.
 When a party constructs a ``TransactionState``, or adds a state using ``TransactionBuilder.addOutput(ContractState)`` without